Node.js lambda

 Configure Node.js layer

 To configure Node.js layers, set AWS_LAMBDA_EXEC_WRAPPER: /opt/traceableai-instrument environment variable on the lambda.
 This instructs the lambda to invoke Traceable's wrapper script instead of the default lambda handler.
-Traceable in turn invokes your original handler.
+Traceable, in turn, invokes your original handler.

 Verification